-- Older homes may not have neutral wire options and hence not suitable.
+- Older homes may not have neutral wire options and hence are not suitable.

-You get a three-way switching option, with a regular or dumb switch, an aux switch, or of course, a Z-wave AC switch.
-The more common functionalities of a Z wave switch are also included.
+You get a three-way switching option, with a regular or dumb switch, an aux switch, or of course, a AC switch.
+The more common functionalities of a Z-Wave light switch are also included.

 This can do everything from switching off your lights from the other side of the world to scheduling events remotely.
 A Z-wave compatibility hub is required if you want to use it in conjunction with Alexa.
 It will work with most hubs available on the market.